Ken Burns Effect Using Photoshop CS6 Tutorial

 Photoshop CS6 Extended or Newer Required For This Tutorial!

 Creating Motion From Still Images With The Ken Burns Effect Using Photoshop

-The Ken Burns effect is a motion graphics technique which pans and zooms still images to create motion and depth.
+The Ken Burns effect is a motion graphics technique that pans and zooms still images to create motion and depth.

 We’re going to move the foreground, mid-ground, and background independently of each other to create a sense of depth; this is called the parallax effect.

-But I’ve included the images already masked out for you to use, that way you can skip ahead to the fun stuff, and just do the 3D effects on your own.
+But I’ve included the images already masked out for you to use; that way, you can skip ahead to the fun stuff and just do the 3D effects on your own.
 Download the files below.